spectman/harrisonparadise/content/posts/darkstores.md

 categories: notes
 keywords:
 ---
-## the dark side of dark stores by warren poh

 > Warren is a veteran in proptech and one of the founding members of CloudKitchens retail play, [CloudRetail](http://retail.cloudkitchens.com/).
 > You can find him on [Instagram](https://www.instagram.com/thepohster/) and [Linkedin](https://www.linkedin.com/in/warren-poh/).
 Warren currently works in Growth Strategy at [Metropolis](https://metropolis.io/).
 He graduated from USC without cheating a single time.